-This course will introduce students to U.S. banking law, with the inclusion of introductory-level material on securities and insurance law.
-Welcome to what has been described as the most bizarre, tangled financial regulatory system in the world.
-Studying this material will provide students with an understanding of the various, and often complex, structures of U.S. banking organizations, as well as the substantive regulations that apply to their activities.
+Welcome to what has been described as the most bizarre, tangled financial regulatory system in the world!
+This course covers the law and regulation of financial institutions, with an emphasis on U.S. banking law and introductory-level material on securities and insurance law.
+Studying this material will provide students with an understanding of the various, and often complex, structures of U.S. financial institutions, as well as the substantive regulations that apply to their activities.